-Cloud computing has received a lot of publicity in the last 12 months, but many small firms remain sceptical about the benefits.
+Cloud computing is proving increasingly popular, but many small firms remain sceptical about the benefits.
 Despite the flexibility it offers, businesses are concerned about costs and data security — and others simply don’t understand what it’s all about.
 We find out whether it’s time for small firms to move to the cloud

 Cloud computing enables you to use the internet for tasks you would otherwise do with your own computer.
 The applications and data are stored on servers that you access online ― 'in the cloud'.

 All you need to get started with cloud computing is am internet connection and a credit card.
 “The cloud enables businesses to try applications almost instantly,” explains Mike Fleming, founder of Cloudfortyseven, a company that provides cloud computing services.
 “It’s always there, like a utility service.”

 Most cloud services charge a monthly fee.
 Although cheap at first glance, these charges do add up over time.

 “Cloud computing may offer a small cost saving, but it’s not all about cost,” confirms Craig Sharp, MD at Abussi, a Birmingham-based IT support business which helps clients decide whether the cloud is right for them.
 “It’s about flexibility and reliability, with cost coming in third.”